Why Coding Assessments are an Essential Hiring Tool

 Other essential hiring tools

-Now that you’ve sorted which coding assessment method or platform you are using, it’s important to make sure you have everything else in place, too.
+Now that you’ve established which coding assessment method or platform you are using, it’s important to make sure you have everything else in place, too.

 Below is a quick rundown of some other essential hiring tools to consider: